Visiting the Garden

 The Discovery Center and the Museum are closed on Clemson University holidays.
 Also, please, note that hours may vary during the last two weeks of December and the first week of January.

-- Do not pick, cut or remove any plants
+- do not pick, collect, or damage any plants or landscape materials

-- Keep food and drinks in picnic areas
+- keep food and drink in designated picnic areas

 Whether you choose a guided tour or a self-guided visit, you can spend an entire day or an hour exploring gardens, discovering plants or experiencing the natural world.
 Programs are available for adults and for school/children's groups.
 Garden staff can help customize your tour to include visits to the Bob Campbell Geology Museum, Fran Hanson Visitor's Center & Art Gallery and specific areas of the Botanical Garden.

 The Garden is always seeking new volunteer tour guides.
 Share your love of nature with others and help support the Garden!
 For more information, visit our volunteer page.